The hip as the second largest joint in the human body

 This is how an acupressure mat can help with pain in the hip

-Acupressure is based on the basic idea that numerous energy pathways run through a body.
-Blockages within these pathways can cause pain.
-An acupressure mat can be used effectively especially in case of osteoarthritis or strain pain in the hip.
-It consists of a large number of nubs made of a hard medical plastic that apply pressure to the body.
-You can either lie down on the mat with all your weight and trigger a holistic positive effect on your body, or wrap it around the painful area.
+The acupressure is based on the idea that numerous energy pathways run through the body.
+Blockages within these pathways can lead to pain.
+An acupressure mat can be used effectively, particularly for osteoarthritis or stress pain in the hip.
+It consists of a large number of nubs made of hard medical plastic that exert pressure on the body.
+You can either lie on the mat with all your weight on it and trigger a holistic positive effect on your body or wrap it around the painful area.
 The nubs stimulate blood circulation and can relax the muscles.

 Many users report a pain-relieving effect with regular use.
-It is important that you choose the right acupressure mat, as the multiple pressure can take some getting used to at first.
+It is important that you choose the right acupressure mat as the multiple pressure can take some getting used to at first.
 The more nubs the mat has, the better the body weight is distributed on it.
-Therefore, acupressure mats with fewer nubs are recommended, especially for beginners.
+Acupressure mats with fewer nubs are therefore recommended for beginners in particular.